-1.0 Quality Implementation and Developments1.1 Strategic QA Updates
+1.0 Quality Implementation and Developments

+1.1 Strategic QA Updates

-The University commenced work on developing its Strategic Plan for 2023- 2028 during the course of the academic year 2021/2022.
-Work continues into 2022/2023.
-The process involves wide consultation and exploration of a range of topics and areas of interest.
+The University completed work on the development of its Strategic Plan 2023-2028 in the academic year of 2022/2023 following an extensive consultation process with internal and external stakeholders.
+The Plan was approved by Governing Authority in June 2023.
 In anticipation of changes in the University's strategic objectives no major new strategic initiatives were commenced in the reporting period.
+The next stage of the strategic planning process is the development of an Implementation Plan and the commencement of work to action the plan.